 While focusing on maintaining confidentiality, integrity and availability of information, the MS in Cybersecurity program covers all eight domains of cybersecurity required for the CISSP exam:

 The M.S. in Cybersecurity is a 30-hour program comprised of ten classes that cover a range of cybersecurity topics.
 For the typical working professional taking two classes per semester, the M.S. in cybersecurity program can be completed in about 1-2 years.
-This program can be completed 100 percent online or as a hybrid of online and on-campus classes.
+This program is 100 percent online.

 *Please note that this program is not suitable for students planning to attend on an F-1 visa.